mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 ## Add Credentials for Tower Agent
 #### Gadi and Setonix (Australian Nextflow Seqera Service)
-Tower Agent needs to be run continuously to pick up jobs from the Australian Nextflow Seqera Service, execute them on the HPC, and display the output log live and reports after completion.
+The Tower Agent needs to be run continuously to pick up jobs from the Australian Nextflow Seqera Service, execute them on the HPC, and to display live output logs and reports upon completion.
 To run Tower Agent on HPC, you first need to create credentials for the Tower Agent.
-They will be used to launch it together with the Personal Access Token you created in the previous step.<br>
+They will be used together with the Personal Access Token you created in the previous step.<br>
-If you are part of an organisational workspace, someone might have already created Tower Agent credentials and enabled the sharing of the agent.
+If you are part of an organisational workspace, someone might have already created the Tower Agent credentials and enabled the sharing of the agent.
 If that is not the case, you will need to create the credentials yourself.
-Either way, go to the Credentials tab in your organisation's workspace, check if Tower Agent credentials exist already, and if not, click Add Credentials.<br>
+Go to the Credentials tab in your organisation's workspace, check if Tower Agent credentials exist already, and if not, click Add Credentials.<br>
 <img alt="Organisation Credentials" src="./images/credentials_org.png"> <br>
-You can also create credentials to work in your personal workspace.<br>
+You can also create credentials in your personal workspace.<br>
 <img alt="Personal Credentials" src="./images/credentials_personal.png"  width="300"> <br>
 {% include callout.html type="note" content="When you add credentials for Tower Agent from your personal workspace, you can use it only for executing pipelines from your personal workspace launchpad.
 Similarly, credentials in your organisation workspace apply to pipelines from the organisation workspace." %}
 More information on adding the credentials can be found in the Australian Nextflow Seqera Service documentation from Australian BioCommons: [Create Tower Agent credentials](https://australianbiocommons.github.io/nextflow-seqera/user-guide/compute-env#heading-tower-agent).